ysgurjar/pp5_project_heritage_housing/README.md

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

-- **Business Requirement 1:** Data Visualization and Correlation study
-	- Inspect the data related to the house pricing.
-	- Conduct a correlation study (Pearson and Spearman) / PPS study to understand better how the variables are correlated to Sales Price.
-	- Plot the most correlated variables against Sales Price to visualize insights.

-- **Business Requirement 2:** Data Analysis and Regression
-	- Understand what affects the house prices the most (can be one or more variables) among the most correlated variables.
-    - Based on this understanding, create a regression model that predicts the Sales Price for any house in similar neighbourhood.
-    - Use model to predict the Sales Price for four inherited houses.
+1. The client is interested in discovering how the house attributes correlate with the sale price.
+Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.

+2. The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

 ## ML Business Case